MooersLab/MooersLab/README.md

 - [emacsconf 2022 talk about using Emacs to edit Jupyter cells via GhostText and atomic-chrome](https://emacsconf.org/2022/talks/jupyter/)

 ## LaTeX related
 Note that I currently write alot in Emacs on 750words.com via GhostText.
 I configured atomicchrome to go to LaTeX mode when GhostText connects to 750words.
-I can also use Emacs to write and edit text in Overleaf via atomicchrome and GhostText.
+I can also use Emacs to write and edit text in Overleaf via atomic-chrome and GhostText.
 This is a very cool way of extending Emacs to websites with weaker editors.

 - [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.0.5.
 This is the current release version of Gnu Emacs.
 Includes org-mode configuration.